Tye-tee/Insurance_Risk_Analysis/README.md

 - Build dashboard for stakeholder presentation

 ## About the Author
 This project is part of my data portfolio to demonstrate applied analysis in the insurance industry.
-I have hands-on experience supporting clients in the property and casualty insurance sector and am building on that background with technical tools to support risk modeling and reporting.
+I have hands-on experience supporting clients in the property and casualty insurance sector and i am building on that background with technical tools to support risk modeling and reporting.

 ## Project Timeline
 - Start: June 2025